 Nationally, the cost of early childhood care and education is growing much faster than incomes, with the cost of childcare in many cases rivaling that of a college education.
 Low-income families who pay for care spend more than 25% of their income for childcare, while middle- to upper-income families pay 6% to 8% of their income for childcare, reflecting the serious inequities that currently exist.
 And even while childcare is unaffordable for many, rates of pay in the sector are considered low, creating challenges in recruiting and retaining qualified early childhood staff.

-The aim is for every child in Summit County to be kindergarten ready by kindergarten age (with some exceptions in the cases of differently-abled children).
+The aim is for every child in the Wasatch Back to be kindergarten ready by kindergarten age (with some exceptions in the cases of differently-abled children).
 Our goal is to ensure families have access to resources so that all children reach their potential.
 In addition, organizations, services, and systems aimed at ensuring early childhood development will be sustainably financed and operating at the highest possible standards and impact.

 We are in the preliminary stages of forming the Early Childhood Alliance, which convenes providers, nonprofits, donors, government, and business in a coalition aimed at achieving this initiative’s intended outcomes.
 With over 25 members already, this group has formed initial action plans revolving around services, advocacy/community education, and data/tracking.

 - Improve and expand center-based care and education.